oneeve8/kobble-data/content/videonarrativehowto.md

 Now if I want to move a whole channel, I will need to tap Edit on the top left.

-From there I can drag whole channels of information, or even delete them.
+From there I can drag whole channels of information, tap done when you are finished editing.

+You candelete them.

 Oops!
 I think I accidentally deleted something that I want to keep.